omkolte17/Dolby_Atmos-OnePlus-X-/README.md

 # OnePlus X Dolby Atmos
-This module enables OnePlus X Dolby Atmos port and is the first most compatible of all the ports.
+[EOL] This module enables OnePlus X Dolby Atmos port and is the first most compatible of all the ports.

 ## Compatibility
 * Android Marshmallow-Oreo